Bartozzz/bartozzz.github.io/_posts/2019-03-01-enterprise-scale-react-redux-project-architecture.md

 export const POSTS_PROCESS = "@@<project_name>/<module_name>/POSTS_PROCESS";
 ```

-You action types should be pure string literals.
+Your action types should be pure string literals.
 Dynamic string operations (like template strings, string concatenation, etc.) will widen literal type to its supertype string.
 This will break contextual typing in reducer cases when using TypeScript or Flow.

 #### Action Creators